acomaviation/aerobid-legal-docs/platform_terms_and_conditions.md

 ### Who we are and how to contact us

 Aero.Bid is an online platform operated by ACOM Aviation Ltd ("**We**").
-We are registered in England and Wales under company number 13120644, and have our registered office at 4 Witan way, Witney, Oxon, England, OX28 6FF, which is also our main trading address.
+We are registered in England and Wales under company number 13120644, and have our registered office at Witan House, 4 Witan way, Witney, Oxon, England, OX28 6FF, which is also our main trading address.
 Our VAT number is 396385541.
 We are a limited company.

 To contact us, please email to support@aero.bid.